tomsWebConsulting/twcsl/v7.1/Page Section Image Scrubbing Animation/README.md

   ```

 * Add code from file **[page section image scrubbing animation.html][2]** to
-  Page Settings > Advanced > Page Header Code Injection for the page.
+  Page Settings > Advanced > Page Header Code Injection for the Page.
 Please see
   [Per-page code injection][3].

 * Add an empty section.